goadesign/pulse/streaming/README.md

 [![Single Reader](../snippets/single-reader.png)](../examples/streaming/single-reader/main.go)

-The code above creates a stream named "my-stream" and adds a new event to it.
+The code above creates a stream and adds a new event to it.
 The event is then consumed by a reader.
 The reader is closed after the event is consumed.

 ```mermaid
 %%{init: {'themeVariables': { 'background': '#282828', 'mainBkg': '#282828', 'edgeLabelBackground': '#7A7A7A'}}}%%